 Once you complete your required class hours, you must take your state exam.
-In many states, only about 50% of people pass their first time around.
+In many states, less than 50% of people pass their first time around.
 One service many online real estate schools offer is a test prep course in addition to pre-licensing regulatory requirements to help students learn the study tools to pass the test the first time.

 And how do you know which real estate school to enroll in?
 We can help.
 We reviewed a bunch, comparing everything from price, customer ratings, nationwide availability, pass rates, and more, and compiled this list of the best online real estate schools.